 International sales of medical devices are subject to foreign government regulations, which vary substantially from country to country.
 In order to market our products in other countries, we must obtain regulatory approvals and comply with extensive safety and quality regulations in other countries.
 The time required to obtain approval by a foreign country may be longer or shorter than that required for FDA clearance or approval, and the requirements may differ.
-The European Union/European Economic Area (the "EU/EEA"), requires a CE conformity mark, or CE Mark, in order to market medical devices.
-Many other countries, such as Australia, India, New Zealand, Pakistan and Sri Lanka, accept CE or FDA clearance or approval, although others, such as Brazil, Canada and Japan require separate regulatory filings.
+Medical device manufacturers intending to market medical devices in the European Union/ and the European Economic Area (the "EU/EEA"), are required to affix the CE Mark to their medical devices, often after the intervention of a notified body and the issuing of a CE Certificate of Conformity.
+Many other countries, such as Australia, India, New Zealand, Pakistan and Sri Lanka, accept CE Certificates of Conformity or FDA clearance or approval, although others, such as Brazil, Canada and Japan require separate regulatory filings.

-In the EU and the EEA, devices are required to comply with the essential requirements of the EU Medical Devices Directive.
-Compliance with these requirements would entitle us to affix the CE conformity mark to our medical devices, without which they cannot be commercialized in the EU and EEA.
-To demonstrate compliance with the essential requirements and obtain the right to affix the CE conformity mark we must undergo a conformity assessment procedure, which varies according to the type of medical device and its classification.
-Except for low risk medical devices (Class I), where the manufacturer can issue a CE Declaration of Conformity based on a self-assessment of the conformity of its products with the essential requirements of the Medical Devices Directive, a conformity assessment procedure requires the intervention of a Notified Body, which is an organization accredited at the European Commission to conduct conformity assessments.
-The Notified Body would typically audit and examine the quality system for the manufacture, design and final inspection of our devices before issuing a certification demonstrating compliance with the essential requirements.
-Based on this certification we can draw up a CE Declaration of Conformity which allows us to affix the CE Mark to our products.
+In the EU and the EEA, medical devices are currently required to comply with the essential requirements of the EU Medical Devices Directive.
+Compliance with these requirements would entitle us to affix the CE mark to our medical devices, without which they cannot be commercialized in the EU and EEA.
+To demonstrate compliance with the essential requirements and obtain the right to affix the CE mark we must undergo a conformity assessment procedure, which procedure varies according to the type of medical device and its classification.
+Apart from low risk medical devices (Class I), where the manufacturer can issue a CE Declaration of Conformity based on a self-assessment of the conformity of its products with the essential requirements of the Medical Devices Directive, a conformity assessment procedure requires the intervention of a Notified Body, which is an organization accredited by an EU Member States' accreditation body to conduct conformity assessments.
+The Notified Body would typically audit and examine the quality system for the manufacture, design and final inspection of our medical devices before issuing a CE Certificate of Conformity.
+After receiving the CE Certificate of Conformity from the Notified Body we can draw up a CE Declaration of Conformity which allows us to affix the CE Mark to our products.